vscorza0093/frontend-tecnologies/README.md

 # Frontend Tecnologies

-_I promise to keep the console open all the time during this course, and for the rest of my life when I'm doing web development_

 * http protocol, html, css and everything related to web and front-end

 ## A Bit of History